Current turnaround time: 1-2 business days

 In a word, no. There are a lot of slings on the market right now, each with its own special features.
 I make my slings using my own design, and respect the work that others have done in designing theirs.
 I am willing to customize some features of your sling, like the fabrics, length, and addition of pockets and such, but I am not comfortable making direct copies of other peoples' work.
 If you want a sling that is just like XYZ's sling, you should order one from XYZ.
 I'm not saying this to be difficult; I am disappointed when someone copies my designs, and of course need to respect others' ideas myself.

 Most slings have a stated weight limit of 35 lbs.
 Most fabrics and rings will hold much more weight.
 However, many parents find that by the time their child reaches 35 pounds, the child is more interested in walking than in being held, and that the parent's body is no longer cooperating with a one-shoulder carrier.
 So while you *can* use a sling for as long as your child and your body will let you, you will probably find yourself reaching for a carrier that goes on two shoulders (a wrap or mei tai) once your child is 25-35 lbs, depending on your physique.
-For reference, once my daughter Sophia was 3 years old and weighed about 32 lbs, I could still carry her for limited periods (2 hours or so) with a ring sling, but I found a mei tai to be much more comfortable for longer-term wearing.
-Then again, she rarely wanted to go in the sling by that age, unless she was tired, so my "babywearing muscles" weren't getting the regular workouts they used to!
+For reference, once my second baby was 3 years old and weighed about 32 lbs, I could still carry him for limited periods (2 hours or so) with a ring sling, but I found a mei tai to be much more comfortable for longer-term wearing.
+Then again, he rarely wanted to go in the sling by that age, unless he was tired, so my "babywearing muscles" weren't getting the regular workouts they used to!
 Your child, of course, may vary.

 I see babywearing as a form of exercise.
 If you start off gradually (i.e. wearing a newborn, or a bigger baby for short periods), any discomfort should be minimal with a properly-worn carrier (sling, mei tai, wrap, or soft-structured carrier).
 As with any form of exercise, when muscles and systems are being used in a new way, you may experience some discomfort until your body gets used the new experience.
 However, real pain is a sign that you are doing too much too soon, and I would recommend using the sling for limited periods each day, increasing the time each day, so that your body has a chance to build up strength in the right areas.
 This is generally not an issue if you are beginning with a newborn, but if you have never worn a sling before and start wearing a bigger baby, it will take some getting used to.
 Stop using the sling if it starts to hurt, do some stretching, try a different position, and build up slowly, just as you would with any other weight-bearing exercise.
 You will probably find that using a sling puts less stress on your back and arms than just carrying the baby in your arms, but it does take getting used to.